Reporting requirements related to resolution

 The final implementing technical standards (ITS) of the European Banking Authority (EBA) concerning the requirement of disclosure of the MREL and TLAC requirements and related reporting to the authorities were published on 12 May 2021.
 The Commission Implementing Regulation concerning EU-level supervisory reporting is found in the paragraph “Useful links” below.

-The reporting requirement enters into force as from 30 June 2021, and the deadline for the submission of the data to the Financial Stability Authority is 30 September 2021.
+The reporting requirement enters into force as from 30 June 2021, and the first deadline for the submission of the data to the Financial Stability Authority is 30 September 2021.
 The data do not need to be submitted separately to the FFSA.
 The reporting requirement concerns banks with a resolution strategy in Finland, and it is carried out on a quarterly basis.
-The reporting requirement will be completed with a separate data collection in an Excel format.
+The reporting requirement is completed with a separate data collection in an Excel format concerning forecasts on MREL-capacity carried out by banks.

-The FFSA will inform LSIs with a resolution strategy by bank-specific information requests concerning the reporting requirement as soon as possible.
+The FFSA has informed LSIs with a resolution strategy by bank-specific information requests concerning the updated MREL -reporting requirements.

-The EU-level data collection applies technical specifications, data collection tables and other instructions prepared by the EBA.
-The reporting requirement is included in the EBA’s reporting framework version 3.0, and it is an XBRL data collection.
+The EU-level data collection applies technical specifications and other instructions prepared by the EBA.
+The reporting requirement is included in the EBA’s reporting framework version 3.0, according to which the information should to be submitted to the FFSA in XBRL format.
 As part of European cooperation among authorities, the FFSA will forward the data collected by it to EU authorities (EBA and SRB) as well as the Financial Supervisory Authority.

 The MREL-related disclosure requirements under the ITS will enter into force at the earliest in January 2024.